 Students encouraged to explore education and career pathways during Career and Technical Education Month

-With more than 530,000 Michigan jobs in the professional trades by 2028, Gov. Gretchen Whitmer joins the Michigan Department of Labor and Economic Opportunity (LEO) and Michigan Department of Education (MDE) in proclaiming February as Career and Technical Education (CTE) Month.
+LANSING, Mich. — Recognizing the important role high-quality, hands-on learning opportunities can play in addressing the state’s 520,000 annual projected job openings through 2030, Gov. Gretchen Whitmer joins the Michigan Department of Labor and Economic Opportunity (LEO) and the Michigan Department of Education (MDE) in proclaiming February as Career and Technical Education (CTE) Month.

-CTE offers high school and college students hands-on training that can be applied to real-world career pathways.
-During the month of February, students of all ages are encouraged to explore viable programs across the state that prepare them for successful career entry, advancement and continuing education.
+CTE offers high school and college students hands-on learning experiences that can be applied to real-world training and career pathways.
+Throughout the month of February, individuals of all ages, including students and those seeking new career opportunities, are encouraged to explore programs across the state that prepare them for successful career entry, advancement and/or continuing education.

-Postsecondary institutions in Michigan have more than 450 qualifying CTE programs, offering a certificate or associates degree.
-During the 2020-2021 school year, there are 117,797 students enrolled in these postsecondary programs in the state.
+Postsecondary institutions in Michigan have 370 qualifying CTE programs, offering a certificate or associate degree.
+During the 2021-2022 school year, there were 113,821 students enrolled in these postsecondary programs in the state.

-Students, parents, educators and life-long learners interested in exploring career options, training, wages and projected openings should visit Michigan's free online career exploration tool, Pathfinder.
-Additional high school CTE resources and information may be found on MDE's website.
+Students, parents, educators and others interested in exploring career options, training, wages and projected openings should visit Michigan’s free online career exploration tool, Pathfinder.
+Additional high school CTE resources and information may be found on MDE’s website.

 Also check out MiSchoolData.org, the State of Michigan’s official source for pre-K, K-12, postsecondary and workforce data to help residents, educators and policymakers make informed decisions to improve student success.

-CTE ties into Gov. Whitmer's Sixty by 30 goal, which aims to increase the percentage of adults in the state with a postsecondary degree or credential by the year 2030.
+Career and Technical Education supports Gov. Whitmer’s Sixty by 30 goal to have 60% of Michigan’s working adults in the state with a skills certificate or postsecondary degree by the year 2030.